Chart Color Schemes

 An assessment of population growth drivers in Weddell reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Weddell's population is around 4,685 as of February 2026.
-This reflects an increase of 396 people since the 2021 Census, which reported a population of 4,289 people.
+Based on AreaSearch's analysis, Weddell's population is around 4,685 as of Feb 2026.
+This reflects an increase of 396 people (9.2%) since the 2021 Census, which reported a population of 4,289 people.
 The change is inferred from the estimated resident population of 4,642 from the ABS as of June 2024 and an additional 12 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3.3 persons per square kilometer.
-Over the past decade, Weddell has demonstrated resilient growth patterns with a compound annual growth rate of 0.4%, outpacing the SA3 area.
-Population growth for the area was primarily driven by natural growth that contributed approximately 62.2% of overall population gains during recent periods.
+This population level equates to a density ratio of 3.3 persons per square kilometer, providing ample space per person.
+Over the past decade, Weddell has demonstrated resilient growth patterns with a 0.4% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 62.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, a population increase of just below the median of statistical areas across the nation is expected.
-The area is expected to increase by 550 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 10.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected, with the area expected to increase by 550 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 10.8% in total over the 17 years.

 Frequently Asked Questions - Population